mgekic00/fake-tvvitter/README.md

 # fake-tvvitter

-a simple React application to showcase some good practices.
+A simple React application to showcase some good practices.
 Includes a very poorly written backend just to go along :)
 BE requires Maven.

 RUN: